specified-radius/CiderTheme_Custom_Image/README.md

 # Custom background image
 Originally named "weeb".
-Created by @booploops
+Created by @booploops as a template.

 Not working?<br>
 Make sure to set the `Windows Background Style` to Artwork or Image